 The future of Latino and all children and their physical, mental, social, and emotional well-being depends on accessible opportunities for physical activity.

-Salud America!, led by health researcher Dr. Amelie G. Ramirez, is a Robert Wood Johnson Foundation national program to prevent Latino childhood obesity based at the UT Health Science Center at San Antonio (@SaludToday on social media).
+Salud America!, led by health researcher Dr. Amelie G. Ramirez, is a Robert Wood Johnson Foundation national program to promote Latino health equity at the UT Health San Antonio.